-After 18 months of intensive negotiations between the UK and the European Commission, which negotiated on behalf of the other 27 Member States, an agreement was reached on 25 November 2018 between the Heads of State and Government of the EU27 and the UK Government at a special meeting of the European Council.
+Agreement was reached on 25 November 2018 between the Heads of State and Government of the EU27 and the UK Government at a special meeting of the European Council.
 This consists of the Withdrawal Agreement and the Political Declaration on the future relationship negotiated between the EU and the UK.

-Firstly, the 585‑page Withdrawal Agreement, which lays down the arrangements for the UK’s withdrawal from the EU and includes key aspects of particular importance to us.
-Under this agreement, there will be comprehensive protection of the rights of our EU citizens who live in the UK and the rights of UK citizens who live in the EU; they can continue to live, work, study and enjoy social security protection.
+The 585‑page Withdrawal Agreement lays down the arrangements for the UK’s withdrawal from the EU and includes key aspects of particular importance to us.
+Under this agreement, there will be comprehensive protection of the rights of our EU citizens who live in the UK and the rights of UK citizens who live in the EU; they can continue to live, work, study and enjoy social security protection there.
 The UK’s financial obligations are also laid down in the agreement.
 Furthermore, the Withdrawal Agreement safeguards the open border between Northern Ireland and Ireland and thus the peace in Northern Ireland that was painstakingly achieved 20 years ago.
 In accordance with the European Council’s guidelines, the Court of Justice of the European Union will play an important role in monitoring and implementing the agreement.
-By agreeing a transition period until the end of 2020 (extendable once for up to two years), we are creating time for talks on the future relationship.
-This will provide the business sector and citizens with important planning certainty.
+By agreeing a transition period until the end of 2020 (which can be extended once for up to two years), we have also created time for talks on the future relationship.
+This will provide the business sector and members of the public with important planning certainty.

-It is a priority for the German Government that the negative impact be cushioned as much as possible for those affected by Brexit is a major priority for us.
-That is why it is particularly important that all affected citizens and companies in Germany keep themselves informed about the consequences of Brexit.
+Cushioning as far as possible the negative impact for those affected by Brexit is a major priority for us.
+That is why it is particularly important that all members of the public and companies in Germany affected by Brexit keep themselves informed about what will happen.
 All of them should prepare thoroughly and in good time for the UK’s withdrawal from the EU.

 You will find further information on preparations for Brexit, in particular a detailed catalogue of questions and answers, on the website of the Federal Foreign Office, which is the lead ministry on Brexit.
-Information is also available on the German Government’s Website.
+Information is also available on the website of the German Government.